-Over the last thirteen years, EAE has been remarkably successful as one of the first academic programs in games, receiving consistent rankings in the top 6 worldwide by Princeton Review since 2008, and preparing our undergraduates and graduate students for success in life beyond the U and into professional identities as game makers.
-Since the creation of our undergraduate degree, the BS in Games, in 2017, the program has skyrocketed in demand, is now the tenth most popular major on campus, and has landed a #3 spot in the first US News and World Report ranking of undergraduate games programs.
+Over the last fifteen years, the Division of Games (and its predecessor, the Entertainment Arts and Engineering Program) has been remarkably successful as one of the first academic programs in games, receiving consistent rankings in the top 6 worldwide by Princeton Review since 2008, and preparing our undergraduates and graduate students for success in life beyond the U and into professional identities as game makers.
+Since the creation of our undergraduate degree, the BS in Games, in 2017, the program has skyrocketed in demand, is now the tenth most popular major on campus, and has landed a #1 spot among public institutions in the latest US News and World Report ranking of undergraduate games programs.

-In the summer of 2022, EAE received remarkable support for this growth from the U’s College of Engineering, the Office of the President, and the Utah State Legislature through the Utah Engineering Initiative, which is providing the program with five new positions for teaching faculty and four new positions for tenure-line faculty.
-With this support, we’re in the process of building major new program strengths in both teaching and research/creative scholarship.
-We’re on a mission to establish ourselves as the leading academic department of games, with transformative goals that focus on EAE’s mission:
+In the last two years, the Division of Games has received remarkable support for this growth from the U’s College of Engineering and the Office of the President.
+As a result, Utah Games hired 4 new teaching faculty in 2023.
+With this growth, we’re in the process of building major new program strengths in both teaching and research/creative scholarship.
+We’re on a mission to establish ourselves as the leading academic department of games, with transformative goals that focus on Utah Games’ mission:

 to create ideas that advance our understanding of games, to share that understanding with our students, our community, and society, and with that understanding to develop skilled, principled, and innovative game makers who change the world.